Based on Debian 11 "Bullseye" environment.

 For example, if a cronjob accesses the protected site with the headless chromium, it will still be redirected to the authentication (and probably that job will fail).

-Port 443 for the any inbound HTTPS access
+Port 443 for any inbound HTTPS access

 Port 1443 for the HTTPS only from the localhost